 Bakes on Mesh is a feature to allow system avatar baked textures to be shown on mesh attachments.

-With bakes on mesh, you can apply any system skins and other layers to your avatar (you don't need or want the alpha layer), and then tell the viewer to apply the resulting baked texture to your mesh body part.
-The underlying system avatar part is hidden for you automatically.
+With bakes on mesh, you can apply system skins and other texture wearables to your avatar directly by simply clicking Wear or Add.
+The viewer then applies the resulting baked texture to your Bakes on Mesh-enabled mesh body part.
+The underlying system avatar part is hidden for you automatically so the alpha wearable is not required.

-- Any face of a mesh object can be textured using one of the server baked textures.
+- Any face of a mesh object can be textured using any of the server baked textures.

 - The corresponding region of the system avatar is hidden if any attached mesh is using a baked texture.

-- Additional texture bake channels have been introduced to give more control over how meshes get textures.
+- New texture bake channels have been introduced to give more control over how meshes get textured.

-- A new “universal wearable” is now supported to allow setting of the new texture channels.
+- A new “universal wearable” is now provided with support for the new texture channels.

 - Avoid the need for appliers, leading to an easier customization workflow.